miguelcalero/aboutmagic-plugin/README.md

 4. Set 777 to folder cache in plugin folder (wp-content/plugins/aboutmagic-plugin/cache)
 5. Configure plugin from wp-admin, set about.me key and profiles

+## USAGE

+You can configure nicknames and usage [aboutmagic] shortcode Too, you can add only some nicknames so: [aboutmagic nick1 nick2]

 ## FAQ

 Errors, No run?